kirakira-dev/NintendoClientsWiki/Ranking-Protocol.md

 | Uint8 | maxLength |

 ## RankingStats ([Structure])
+The statsList always has 5 entries.
+Depending on the flags given to [GetStats](#11-getstats), some entries may be 0.

 | Type | Name |
 | --- | --- |
 | [List]&lt;Double&gt; | statsList |